As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “I was as panicked as a hen in a hawk’s nest when the power went out during the storm.”
+• “I was as scared as a hen in a hawk’s nest when the power went out during the storm.”

-- “She ran through the house, as panicked as a hen in a hawk’s nest, unable to find a safe place to hide from the terrifying shadows.”
+• “She ran through the house, as scared as a hen in a hawk’s nest, unable to find a safe place to hide from the terrifying shadows.”

 Other Ways to Say:

-30. As frightened as a dog left in the rain
+As Scared as a Dog Left in the Rain

 Meaning: Describes someone who feels abandoned, vulnerable, or exposed due to fear or discomfort.